Richard Hanley

 Richard Hanley is a Zambian-born Australian philosopher.

 Life

 Richard Hanley, also known as "Hypertime Hanley" was born in Zambia and later moved to Australia as a small child.
 He studied at the University of Sydney, and completed his PhD at University of Maryland.
 He is now an associate professor of philosophy at the University of Delaware.
 Philosophically, he is a perdurantist following in the footsteps of David Lewis.
 Hanley believes that time travel is logically, physically, and epistemically possible.
+He was also on the TV show "Sale of the Century."